kanak108/DiseaseSeverityAI/README.md

    - Python library for creating various types of visualizations.
    - Introduced by John D. Hunter in 2002.
    - Supports static, animated, and interactive plots.

-By presenting the information in this way, it becomes easier to grasp the essential concepts of each component in your tech stack.